jankotek/mapdb-site/doc/format.rst

 ``SortedTableMap`` uses its own file format.
 File is split into page, where page size is power of two and maximal page size 1MB.

+Each page has header.
+Header size is bigger for zero page, because it also contains file header.
+TODO header size.

+After header there is a series of 4-byte integers.

+First integer is number of nodes on this page (N).
+It is followed by N*2 integers.
+First N integers are offsets of key arrays for each node.
+Next N integers are offsets for value arrays for each node.
+Offsets are relative to page offset.
+The last integer points to end of data, rest of the page after that offset is filled with zeroes.

+Offsets of key array (number i) are stored at: ``PAGE_OFFSET + HEAD_SIZE + I*4``.

+Offsets of value array (number i) are stored at: ``PAGE_OFFSET + HEAD_SIZE + (NODE_COUNT + I) * 4``.